-Phone: (619) 684-8785
+Phone: (619) 684-8800 tel:619-684-8800

 MATERIALS LAB

 The Materials Lab is a comprehensive 3,000-square-foot facility where students can create tangible representations of their ideas by using multiple types of fabrication capabilities.
 The Materials Lab has state-of-the-art equipment for woodworking, metalworking, and CNC routing, as well as 3-D printing capabilities.